DIC100 Series differential interference contrast microscope system

 Successful applications of DIC100 system in various fields

-• Blue LED illumination with monochrome camera for optimal contrast
+• Blue LED illumination with a monochrome camera yields optimal contrast.

-• White LED illumination with color camera for natural colors
+• White LED illumination paired with a colour camera delivers natural colour reproduction.

-As one of the powerful detection and analysis methods in modern metallographic inspection, differential interference contrast microscopy has relatively low requirements for sample preparation, providing obvious relief perception under the microscope.
-It easily observes fine structures or defects that are invisible or barely visible in incident light bright field with conventional metallographic microscopes.
+As a powerful method for modern metallographic analysis, DIC requires relatively simple specimen preparation and produces pronounced relief under the microscope.
+It readily reveals fine structures or defects that are invisible or barely visible in brightfield metallographic microscopes.

 More Application Fields